View courses in

 ENG SE 740: Vision, Robotics, and Planning

 Undergraduate Prerequisites: Graduate standing or consent of instructor.

 Methodologies required for constructing and operating intelligent mechanisms.
 Comprehensive introduction to robot kinematics for motion planning.
 Dynamics and control of mechanical systems.
 Formal treatment of differential relationships for understanding the control of forces and torques at the end effector.
 Discussion of robot vision and sensing and advanced topics in robot mechanics, including elastic effects and kinematic redundancy.
-Meets with ENGME740.
-Students may not receive credit for both.
+Same as ENG ME 740.
+Students may not receive credits for both.

 ENG SE 755: Communication Networks Control

 Undergraduate Prerequisites: ENG ME 714; or consent of instructor.